kivra/fingerprint_key_store_sample/README.md

 Just Import the project into Android Studio and run it with gradle from Android Studio, it should deploy it to your device.

 ## License
-The KIVRA restclient library uses an [MIT license](http://en.wikipedia.org/wiki/MIT_License).
+The KIVRA Fingerprint Keystore sample uses an [MIT license](http://en.wikipedia.org/wiki/MIT_License).
 So go ahead and do what you want!

 Lots of fun!